Evan-Coleman/Navius/docs/roadmaps/roadmap-instructions/codebase-cleanup-prompt.md

 - Keep changes minimal but comprehensive
 - Fix lowest-level errors first
 - Update tests alongside code changes
+- Remove all user service related code and tests
+- Ensure petdb service is the only database service implementation
+- Tag all example code (pet API) with @example comment tags
+- Move all example code to /examples directories where possible
+- Add @example_dependency tags to any dependencies only used by examples

 Please help implement fixes for this area and update our tracking in the roadmap.